dronomyio/Hackathon_musa_lab_SF/README.md

 ## The Problem

-Economic data is public, but economic understanding is not.
+Economic data is public (https://fred.stlouisfed.org), but economic understanding is not.
 The Federal Reserve publishes 800K+ time series covering yields, inflation, employment, housing, and trade — yet interpreting how these signals connect and cascade requires expertise concentrated in Wall Street institutions.
 A county treasurer managing bonds, a small business owner deciding whether to expand, a farmer hedging commodity exposure — all face the same complex macro environment but lack the analytical infrastructure to navigate it.

 ## What We Built